Fylhan/qompoter/docs/Repositories.md

 A package can be available in library mode or source mode (see "[Notion of packages](Packages.md)").
 The last important piece of information about a package, is its download location (i.e. an URL) and therefore how to download it (copy from the file system, download from the Web, clone a Git repository...).
 This is the purpose of a repository: listing packages and the means to download them.

 The C++ and Qt environments are very big, there are lot of libraries and projects into the wild, and the only idea of having one repository to rule them all (*3 Rings for the Elven-kings under the sky, 7 for the Dwarf-lords in their halls of stone, and so one*) is just crazy and kind of stupid.
 Yes, this is what is done for the PHP environment, or the Node.js one, but they do not have the same history.
 Not to mention the multiplicity of target platforms or compilation environments in C++...
-This is real life, this is history and one of the strenght of these environments.
+This is real life, this is history and one of the strength of these environments.

 That is why a key concept of Qompoter is to be able to handle several types of repositories: